Meet real GOCOVRI patients

 • Suicidal thoughts or actions and depression.
 Tell your doctor if you have new or sudden changes in mood, behaviors, thoughts, or feelings, including thoughts about hurting yourself or ending your life.

 • Feeling dizzy, faint or lightheaded, especially when you stand up (orthostatic hypotension).
-Lightheadedness or fainting may happen when getting up too quickly after long periods of time, when first starting GOCOVRI, or if your dose has been increased.
+Lightheadedness or fainting may happen when getting up too quickly especially after long periods of time, when first starting GOCOVRI, or if your dose has been increased.
+These side effects are serious and common for GOCOVRI.
+Contact your doctor if you experience these.

 • Unusual urges.
-Examples include gambling, sexual urges, spending money, binge eating, and the inability to control them.
+Examples include gambling, increased sexual urges, strong urges to spend money, binge eating, and the inability to control them.
+If you notice or your family notices that you are developing any unusual behaviors, talk to your doctor.

-The most common side effects of GOCOVRI include dry mouth, swelling of legs and feet, constipation, and falls.
-If you or your family notices that you are developing any new, unusual or sudden changes in behavior or related symptoms, tell your healthcare provider right away.
+The most common side effects of GOCOVRI include hallucinations, dizziness, dry mouth, swelling of legs and feet, constipation, a drop in blood pressure when standing, and falls.

 • for the treatment of dyskinesia (sudden uncontrolled movements) in people with Parkinson's disease who are treated with levodopa therapy or levodopa therapy with other medicines that increase the effects of dopamine in the brain.